nikkuz/nikkuz.github.io/_posts/2025-12-02-otp-fob-tinkering.markdown

 # Vibecoding

+The project started as a series of ChatGPT iterations.
+The aim was to explore GPT possiblities as an aide in rapid prototyping and it worked flawlessly.
+The main approach was not focused on me troubleshootng the code but rather giving GPT clues to help and fix it's code as we did move.

 <!-- Ideas - principles - targets (no deep-dive, set tasks,  show the issue to AI for troublshooting) -->

 <!-- Things that worked out of the box -->